Breast Surgery in Calgary, Canada

 Additional FAQs About Breast Procedures

 This varies with the procedure.
-The shortest recovery comes with male breast reduction, as most patients can return to normal activity in about one week after their surgery.
+The shortest recovery comes with male breast reduction, as most patients can return to normal activity in about one to two weeks after their surgery.
 Female breast reduction requires the longest recovery due to the large incisions and removal of more sagging skin and fatty tissue.
-Full recovery after reduction surgery will likely take at least six months.
+Full recovery after reduction surgery will likely take at least 3 months.
 Breast lifts will require a full month of avoiding strenuous activity and wearing a strong support bra at all times.
 Incision healing takes a little longer.
 Breast augmentation recovery is not as difficult.
 Patients can usually return to work in just four or five days but need to avoid any impact exercise or activity for one month.

 Breast lifts and reductions are low risk procedures.
 The main risk is loss of nipple sensation, as Dr. Frank usually needs to relocate the nipple/areola complex.
 Implant revision surgery is also low risk, as Dr. Frank can use the incisions from the original augmentation procedure.
 Plus, not removing a ruptured implant or an implant being strangled by capsular contracture involves more risk than revision surgery.